 Hi, Ive had this question for a long time.
 My mother is a Mexican immigrant .
 She came here over 20 years ago and had me.
 My father is legal but they didnt work out.
 My mom has been dating someone else for the longest time now, around 6 years and Im curious to know if she can get married, if she...
 Read more »

 If she entered with a visitor's visa or border crossing card or some other type of valid status, then she can adjust status through you when she turns 21.
-Otherwise, even if you were to petitioner for her (when you turn 21), she's going to need a waiver for unlawful presence and you're not a...Read more »
+Otherwise, even if you were to petitioner for her (when you turn 21), she's going to need a waiver for unlawful presence and...Read more »

 I’m in removal procedures and filed defensive asylum .
 I married to us citizen and filed I-130 two months ago , my individual hearings are coming ?
 What are my options?
 I filed I-130 with solid paperwork package.
 Does uscis Always wants to interview I-130 or they can approve the Application based...
 Read more »